 Most of the seismicity takes place in a N to S oriented band east of 9 °E (Fig. 7).
 A spatial clustering of events is found which may indicate separate fault planes.
-If such a separation can be verified in the future, this segmentation would limit the max imum size of earthquake rupture planes and its related hazard potential (Grünthal and the GSHAP Region 3 Working Group, 1999).
+If such a separation can be verified in the future, this segmentation would limit the maximum size of earthquake rupture planes and its related hazard potential (Grünthal and the GSHAP Region 3 Working Group, 1999).
+Nevertheless, we find the shallow cluster C1 slightly separated to the west from the other events, as well as the deeper cluster

-Nevertheless, we find the shallow cluster C1 slightly separated to the west from the other events, as well as the deeper cluster C4 near Hechingen.
-Furthermore, we observeThe clusters C2 and C4\2 are clear normal faulting events, which were so far not observed for the ASZ.
-A relation of the clusters C4\1 and C4\2 with a continuation of the HZG into the crystalline basement is possibleand needs further observational constraints to better describe the seismic potential of the HZG, as
+- 540 C4 near Hechingen.
+Furthermore, we observe clear normal faulting events, which were so far not observed for the ASZ.
+A relation of the clusters C4 with a continuation of the HZG into the crystalline basement is possible and needs further observational constraints to better describe the seismic potential of the HZG.

-645 indicated by our fault line projections.
 Ongoing work will determine relative locations for all events from 2016 and following years to obtains an even sharper image of the fault planes of the ASZ.
-We also continue complementing our catalog with new earthquakes and fault plane solutions after 2018.

-The estimated $S{Hmax}$ has a NNW-SSW trend.
+We also continue complementing our catalog with new earthquakes and fault plane solutions after 2018. - The estimated $S{Hmax}$ has a NNW-SSW trend.
 This is in good agreement with other studies (Müller et al., 1992, Kastrup et al., 2004, Reinecker et al., 2010, Houlié et al., 2018).
-As plausible driving forces of our local stress field, we identify the regional

-650 plate driving forces as well as the Alpine topography (Müller et al., 1992, Kastrup et al., 2004, Reinecker et al., 2010).
-In the upper part of the crust Sgtmax exceeds SV (Fig. 8).
-Below about 7 - 8 km depth SV seems to be the dominating stress component.
-To get a better estimate of the stress field around the ASZ we plan to invert our fault plane solutions to determine the whole stress field tensor.
-Furthermore, wWithin the StressTransfer project similar investigations are planned for the URG to the west and the Molasse Basin south-east of the ASZ, to get a better understanding of the stress field in the northern Alpine foreland 655 of southwest Germany.
+As plausible driving forces of our local stress field, we identify the regional plate driving forces as well as the Alpine topography (Müller et al., 1992, Kastrup et al., 2004, Reinecker et al., 2010).
+In the upper part of the crust SHmax exceeds SV (Fig. 8).
+Below about 7 8 km depth SV seems to be the dominating stress component.
+Within the StressTransfer project similar investigations are planned for the URG to the west and the Molasse Basin south-east - 550 of the ASZ, to get a better understanding of the stress field in the northern Alpine foreland of southwest Germany.